variety test® - your vaginal microbiome check

 A vaginal microbiome profile will help you understand what state the community of microorganisms is in and how, if imbalanced, to restore a good, healthy microbiome.

-The variety test® cannot tell if you will be able to conceive or if you will have a pregnancy without any complications.
+The variety test® cannot tell if you will have a pregnancy without any complications.
 However, it can portray different state types of your vaginal microbiome that may correlate with medical conditions affecting conception success or avoidance of preterm delivery.

 Different bacteria can colonize the human vagina.
 There are five common bacterial communities that can colonize the vagina.
 These five different communities are called ‘Community State Types’, or CST.
 Some are associated with good health, some are associated with complaints, such as itchiness or malodor.
 In pregnancy, it has been found that some community state types are associated with a higher chance of a term birth of the child than others.
 Of course, even if your CST is not associated with the highest chance of term birth, the chance of having a normal term birth is still much higher than that of an early birth.